Q: What grants are available under the Business Support Grant – July 2021?

 - Activity has occurred in the current financial year

-Q: How much can my business apply for under the Small Business Grant?
+Q: How much can my business apply for under the Business Support Grant?

-Businesses and not-for-profit organisations can apply for a one-off grant of $10,000.
+Employing businesses and not-for-profit organisations can apply for a one-off grant of $3,000.

-Q: I run a not-for-profit organisation, can I apply for a grant under the Small Business Grant?
+Q: I run a not-for-profit organisation, can I apply for a grant under the Business Support Grant?

 Not-for-profit organisations may apply for a grant as long as they meet the eligibility criteria.

 Q: If I am a successful applicant, are there restrictions on what I can spend the funds on?